Guru1790/Employee-Data-Transformation-/README.md

 It is assumed that the input data is pre-validated and follows a consistent structure.
 Dates in the dataset are assumed to be in a consistent date format.
 The far-future date ('2100-01-01') is used as a placeholder for the 'End Date' for the latest records.

+The transformation script demonstrates a high level of accuracy, clarity in both documentation and code, and efficiency in handling missing data and date ranges.
+The approach aligns with best practices for data transformation, making it a reliable solution for converting the input CSV file into a historical, row-based versioning format suitable for database storage.